openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 Enabling and Configuring the Cohorts Feature
 ############################################

-To support discussions that are divided by cohort, you select a strategy for assigning your students to cohort groups: automated assignment, manual assignment, or a hybrid approach.
+To support cohorts in your course, you select a strategy for assigning your students to cohort groups: automated assignment, manual assignment, or a hybrid approach.
 See :ref:`Options for Assigning Students to Cohorts`.
 You also decide whether course-wide or content-specific discussion topics should be divided by cohort or unified for all students.

 After you select a strategy, you complete these configuration steps (as applicable):